Walmart and Green Dot to jointly establish a new fintech accelerator, Tailfin Labs – TechCrunch

 This is a busy space these days, as more companies go after the growing market of millennials (and even their younger Gen Z counterparts) who don’t want a traditional bank.
 Instead, they want banking services in a modern, easy-to-use mobile interface, where innovative features help them to better save and manage their money.

-Just last week, for example, mobile banking app Current just snagged $20 million more in funding for its service, now used by half a million users.
-Others in the space include Step, Cleo, N26, Chime, Simple, and Stash, to name a few.
+Just last week, for example, mobile banking app Current snagged $20 million more in funding for its service, now used by half a million users.
+Others in the space include Step, Cleo, N26, Chime, Simple and Stash, to name a few.

 The new accelerator is seemingly poised to capitalize on this trend, while also giving Walmart and Green Dot a new foothold in the market.

-“Over the years, Walmart has brought to market many innovative industry-defining financial services offerings to serve our customers – including several introduced through the Walmart MoneyCard program managed by Green Dot,” noted Daniel Eckert, Senior Vice President, Walmart Services and Digital Acceleration, in an announcement.
+“Over the years, Walmart has brought to market many innovative industry-defining financial services offerings to serve our customers – including several introduced through the Walmart MoneyCard program managed by Green Dot,” noted Daniel Eckert, senior vice president, Walmart Services and Digital Acceleration, in an announcement.
 “With this expanded relationship, and by leveraging Walmart’s footprint and existing offerings with Green Dot’s cutting-edge capabilities, we’ll be uniquely positioned to offer an unmatched set of customer experiences that sit at the nexus of omni-channel retail and tech-enabled financial services,” he said.